cypher7682/semver_release_multi/README.md

 ## What it do

 This action will deploy a new release for multiple subdirectories inside a designated directory.
-This is solely for the intention of deploying multiple releases from a single repository.
+This is solely for the intention of deploying multiple releases from a single repository, each with their own namespaced tag.

 If you have a repo such as this: